Framework-R-D/phlex-design/doc/appendices/definitions.rst

         The top layer of the hierarchy is always the *Job*.
         All other layers in the hierarchy are defined by the combination of the configuration of the framework job and the layers defined in the input data.

-    Data model
-        A set of mechanisms enabling the definition, creation, identification, and organization of data products, as well as the relationships among them.
-        The data model also specifies the mechanism for reading and writing persistable data products.

     Data product
         An object managed by the framework and for which provenance information is recorded.